MicrosoftDocs/winrt-api/windows.media.audio/createaudiodeviceinputnoderesult_status.md

 # Windows.Media.Audio.CreateAudioDeviceInputNodeResult.Status

 ## -description
-Gets the status of audio device input node creation.
+Gets the result status of an operation to create an [AudioDeviceInputNode](audiodeviceinputnode.md) with a call to [CreateDeviceInputNodeAsync](audiograph_createdeviceinputnodeasync_420106269.md).

 ## -property-value
 An enumeration value indicating node creation status.
+If the result status is **Success**, get the instance of the node with the [Node](createaudiodeviceinputnoderesult_node.md) property.

 ## -remarks